KLong75/KLong75/README.md

 <!-- ![Header](./github-header-image.png) -->
 ## Full Stack Web Developer.
 Based in Austin, Texas.
 Certificate in Full Stack Web Development from the University of Texas at Austin.

-#### With a background in the performing arts and education, I bring the passion and creativity of an artist alongside the patient persistence and skilled communication of a teacher.
+#### With a background in the performing arts and education, I bring the passion and creativity of an artist alongside the patient persistence and skilled communication of a teacher to my work as an engineer.

 #### I thrive on creative problem-solving and collaboration.
 I love the challenge of attempting to answer the question, "What if...?"